daphneyt04/daphneyt04/README.md

 - ⚡ Fun fact: ...
 -->

-hi 👋 i'm daphney talekar
+hi there 👋
 ================================

 developer / student / lifelong learner
 --------------------------------------

-i'm a comp sci & applied mathematics major @ vanderbilt university. interested in using technology for social good & defining my worldview with mathematics! currently learning machine learning, full-stack development, and new technologies.
+i'm a comp sci & applied mathematics major @ vanderbilt university. interested in using technology for social good & defining my worldview with mathematics! currently learning machine learning, full-stack development, and new technologies. 🌱

 * 🌍  i'm based in atlanta & nashville. willing to go anywhere to learn anything!
 * ✉️  you can contact me at [daphney.p.talekar@vanderbilt.edu](mailto:daphney.p.talekar@vanderbilt.edu)